30+ Best Teacher Interview Questions & Answers

 Donna Beyer from Meyer Elementary School first introduced technology into their school system.
 I have studied Mrs. Beyer's methods.
-She says, "It’s not about substituting and using programming just for remediation or just to express a learning product that we could have done in writing."
-And says, "give students additional ways to express their learning, to go out and find information, to learn how to pull that together, to be able to use their own voice in making a product that will show what they’ve learned.
+She says, "It’s not about substituting and using programming just for remediation.
+Or just to express a learning product that we could have done in writing."
+And says, "give students additional ways to express their learning, to go out and find information."
+Then adds, "to learn how to pull that together, to be able to use their own voice.
+And making a product that will show what they’ve learned.
 Going forward, students need to know how to learn."

 In your opinion, what is the most important part of the IEP?

 Sample answer: Well, to me, an IEP is more than just a legal document or a plan.
 It's a map of how we might be able to support special education instruction.
-Because the plan is designed to meet the student's unique needs, I believe the annual goals are a really important part of the IEP.
-While the student's progress and reporting on that are great, in addition to the services that the student is receiving, I believe referring to the annual goals on a regular basis is a really important aspect of the IEP.
+Because the plan is designed to meet the student's unique needs, I believe the annual goals are a significant part of the IEP.
+And while the student's progress and reporting on that are great.
+In addition to the services that the student is receiving, referring to the annual goals is a crucial aspect of the IEP.
 And it can inform how education is being presented in the classroom.
-Lastly, I've found referring to those annual goals can assist conversations with parents, when there might be disagreement about progress.
-For example, if the parents feel the student isn't seeing "progress."
+Lastly, I've found referring to those annual goals can assist conversations with parents when there might be disagreement about progress.
+For example, if the parents feel the student doesn't see "progress."

 Can you please tell me what the 11 learning disabilities are?